-The spectral calibration concerns with a fundamental aspect of the functional requirements of a hyperspectral imaging spectrometer: the conversion of bands positions along the spectral axis of the detectors in wavelength units.
+The spectral calibration characterizes a fundamental aspect of the functional requirements of a hyperspectral imaging spectrometer: the conversion of bands positions along the spectral axis of the detectors into wavelength units.
 The spectral calibration is obtained through the following steps:

-- · characterization of the spectral performances of the monochromator to be used as a calibrated reference source; this preliminary check was performed on the emission features of a standard Hg pencil lamp; - · use of the monochromator to scan in detail some spectral ranges and measure the corresponding instrumental spectral response; - · fit of these spectral responses with gaussian curves to retrieve the channel's parameters; - · extension of these values to the remaining bands with a linear fit.
+- characterization of the spectral performances of the monochromator to be used as a calibrated reference source; this preliminary check was performed on the emission features of a standard Hg pencil lamp; - use of the monochromator to scan in detail a subset of the spectral range and measure the corresponding instrumental spectral response; - fit of these spectral responses with gaussian curves to retrieve the channel's parameters; - extension of these values to the remaining bands with a linear fit.